okcd00/CDConfusor/README.md

 ### Overview

 **Confusor is a retrieval-based module for the word-level confusion-set generation.**
-This module retrieves the required confusion-set for a target word from more than 12 million Chinese words.
+This module retrieves the required confusion-set for a target word from Chinese words.

 Confusor applies the two-step retrieval: **pinyin retrieval** and **word retrieval**.
 In the pinyin retrieval step, confusor retrieves most similar pinyin sequences from a large pinyin sequence corpus by the **refined edit distance (RED) algorithm**, which uses two manually-set transition matrices to model the effects of typical errors such as fuzzy tones and keyboard mistouch.
 Then the set of candidate words can be easily obtained.
 In the word retrieval step, confusor further computes a weighted score to retrieve words in a small confusion-set from the large set of candidate words.

 ![image-20210806161749207](./docs/overview.png)
-However, the pinyin retrieval step is time-consuming.
-Three retrieval methods are proposed to address this issue: **two-stage retrieval, DCC retrieval, beam search retrieval.**

 See `/docs/confset.pdf` for more details.

 ### Usage

-#### 1. Preparing
+#### File Preparing

 + Set the path to the repo/data directory in `paths.py`.
   + `REPO_DIR = '/home/chendian/CDConfusor'`